louisboilard/autom8/README.md

 ![autom8 TUI](assets/monitor.png)

-**Ship features while you sleep.**

-autom8 is the missing orchestration layer for AI-powered development.
-You write a spec describing what you want—autom8 drives Claude through implementation, handles the iteration loop, and delivers working code with a pull request ready for review.
+A CLI tool for orchestrating Claude-powered development.
+Define your feature requirements as a spec, and autom8 drives Claude through iterative implementation—managing state, context, and quality gates—until you have working code and a pull request ready for review.

-No babysitting.
-No copy-pasting between chat windows.
-Just define your feature, kick off the run, and come back to a PR.

 ## Why autom8?

-- **Spec-to-PR in one command** — Write a feature spec, run `autom8`, get a pull request.
-The entire implementation loop is handled for you.
+- **Spec-to-PR workflow** — Write a feature spec, run `autom8`, receive a pull request.
+The implementation loop runs autonomously.
-- **Context that compounds** — Each iteration feeds the git diff from previous work back into the next prompt.
-Claude always knows what just changed.
+- **Cumulative context** — Each iteration receives the git diff from previous work.
+Claude operates with awareness of what changed, enabling coherent multi-story implementations.
-- **Interrupt anything, resume anywhere** — State persists automatically. `Ctrl+C` mid-run, grab coffee, `autom8 resume` when you're back.
+- **Persistent state** — Full run state saves after every transition.
+Interrupt at any point and resume with `autom8 resume`.
-- **Deterministic orchestration** — LLMs handle the creative work; autom8 handles state, git, reviews, and PR creation with predictable logic.
+- **Deterministic orchestration** — LLMs handle implementation; autom8 handles state transitions, git operations, reviews, and PR creation with predictable logic.
-- **Built-in quality gates** — Automatic review loops catch issues before commit.
-Claude reviews its own work and fixes problems without your intervention.
+- **Automated review** — Built-in review loops identify issues before commit.
+Claude examines its own work and applies corrections without manual intervention.

 ## Installation